Finding Assisted Living and Late-Stage Supports for Alzheimer's

 Caring for a person with Alzheimer's disease can be challenging, especially as the disease progresses and the care needs become more intense and specialized.
 Finding assisted living and late-stage supports for those with Alzheimer's can be an overwhelming task.

 Knowing what is available and the differences between the types of care can be helpful in making a decision if and when the time comes for additional support.

-There are a variety of in-home services that can be used for a person with Alzheimer’s disease.
+There are a variety of in-home services that can be used for a person with Alzheimer's disease.
 Having in-home care can provide additional support while allowing the individual to stay in their own home and familiar setting.
-It’s also beneficial for additional support for caregivers.
-There are personal care services, homemaker services, and skilled caregivers (like a home health aide).
-Personal care services can assist with bathing, dressing, feeding, toileting, and other personal needs.1 Homemaker services include assistance with housekeeping, meal prep, or shopping.1 Skilled caregivers are generally hired through a home health agency and can provide help with wound care, injections, medications, and therapies.1 These individuals are licensed health professionals.
+It is also beneficial for the caregiver as well.
+There are personal care services, homemaker services, and skilled caregivers - like a home health aide.

 Adult day centers

 Adult day centers offer a person with Alzheimer's the opportunity to be in a social environment with various activities and therapeutic services, all within a safe environment.
 Services can vary based on the specific center, but generally these facilities can include counseling or support services for the person with Alzheimer's and their family.
 As well as health services, nutrition, behavior management services, personal care training, and various other special needs programs.2